 What antenna cable for Linxdot helium miners?

-For my Linxdot helium miner, I went with the LMR400 antenna cable.
+For my Sensecap helium miner, I went with the LMR400 antenna cable.
 This is because I only had a 5m run.
 For longer runs, LMR600 would be a better choice due to lower signal loss.

 If you only have a short 5m coaxial cable run then you won’t see much difference between LMR400 vs RG213.
 The benefits are much more evident once you start having long cable runs due to signal loss.